hsuanchih/Scribbles/System/Blockchain.md

     private var blocks : [Block] = []

+    // Adds a new block to the blockchain
+    // If the block to add to the chain is not the genesis block,
+    // we want to link this block to the last block on the chain.
+    // In any case, we'll compute the hash value of the block based on
-    // Adds a new block to the blockchain public mutating func add(_ block: Block) {
+    // its content, and append the block to the chain public mutating func add(_ block: Block) {
         var block = block

-        // If the block to add to the chain is not the genesis block
-        // we want to link this block to the last block on the chain if let last = blocks.last {
+        if let last = blocks.last {
             block.previous = last.hash
         }

-        // Then compute the hash value of the block based on its content block.hash = Crypto.sha256(block.content)
+        block.hash = Crypto.sha256(block.content)

-        // And append the block to the chain blocks.append(block)
+        blocks.append(block)
     }